exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-4.md

 };
 ```

 Marvellous!
 The Binet formula works, and we no longer have to deal with the lag caused by these Fibonacci numbers!
+You can safely remove its level cap now.

 ## A sizeable tangent